Oracle CDC Source Connector for Confluent Platform

 Configuration Properties

-For a complete list of configuration properties for the Oracle CDC Source connector, see Oracle CDC Source Connector Configuration Properties.
+For a complete list of configuration properties for the Oracle CDC Source connector, see Configuration Reference for Oracle CDC Source Connector for Confluent Platform.

 Quick Start